algorithm117/javascript-task-list/README.md

 ## Tech/Frameworks Used

-HTML5, CSS3, Modern JavaScript, Particle.js, IndexedDB.
+HTML5, CSS3, Modern JavaScript, Lottie, Particle.js, IndexedDB.

 ## How To Use